hugoalh-studio/ghactions-toolkit-powershell/CONTRIBUTING.md

 To improve the documentations and/or documents, clone this repository, edit the documentations and/or documents, and create a pull request.

-To improve the wikis, please create an issue.
+To improve the wiki, create an issue.

 ## I18ns (Internationalizations) & Translations